When creating new Samples

 , the Add > Import from File

-option (or Add Samples > Import from File
+option (or the Import Samples From File

-from the dashboard) lets you upload a spreadsheet of sample data, streamlining the process over entering data into a grid.
+tab) lets you upload a spreadsheet of sample data, streamlining the process over entering data into a grid.
 You can also update data for existing samples via Edit > Update from File

 Note that fields of type File